 Step 8 - Send the Certificate of Title

 Once your solicitor is satisfied that you, any other registered owners of the property, and the property itself all meet your new lender's conditions, a completion date can be agreed upon.

 Your solicitor will send a 'Certificate of Title' to your new lender confirming that all matters relating to the property are acceptable.
 The solicitor will then request that the lender releases the remortgage funds.

 Before completion, your remortgage solicitor will send to you a statement confirming:

 - The outstanding balance that you must pay to complete the remortgage, or,

-- The money you will be paid once the remortgage process completes
+- The money you will receive once the remortgage process completes

-The statement will set out the mortgage advance from the new lender, but will also include an itemised list of other fees incurred during the remortgage process, such as:
+The statement will set out the mortgage advance from the new lender, but will also include an itemised list of other fees and disbursements incurred during the remortgage process, such as: